Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 an enabled live build never skips injection.
-Re-derivation is reconstructive, not additive: supplied or previously derived extension pseudos are removed before the one canonical transaction is inserted with zero Account, Sequence, and Fee and `sfLedgerSequence` equal to the ledger being built. `BuildLedger` and `applyConsensusEntropy` are not duplicate detectors; the exactly-one guarantee belongs to live construction.
+Re-derivation is reconstructive, not additive: supplied or previously derived extension pseudos are removed before the one canonical transaction is inserted with zero Account, Sequence, and Fee and `sfLedgerSequence` equal to the ledger being built.
+The transactor also rejects a second current-ledger entropy input with `tefFAILURE`.

 In a live build, that sole pseudo is attempted once through the evolving view before every ordinary transaction.
-On success it writes the singleton with the current ledger sequence, and later Hook execution in that build observes the new value.
-If the first application fails, the builder records the failure and continues ordinary execution; the Hook freshness policy may then expose the previous-ledger snapshot.
-This degradation is explicit and must not silently become either fail-closed ledger construction or an unordered ordinary apply.
+On success it publishes the current-ledger execution context.
+If application fails, the builder records the failure and continues ordinary execution, but entropy calls have no current input and fail closed.
+Ordinary round failure still selects and applies fresh tier-1 entropy;
+that is separate from a pseudo application failure.

 The generic replay adaptor may execute entropy selection or salt calculation while reconstructing its consensus inputs, but those calculations do not